akwan84/SudokuSolver/README.md

 ## How it Works
 The solution is found using a backtracking technique, which is essentially guess-and-check.
 I wrote this program after solving the same question on Leetcode found <a href = "https://leetcode.com/problems/sudoku-solver/"> here </a>.
 The idea is that we go from top to bottom, left to right.
 Then for each empty cell, we try each number between 1 to 9.
 If a particular number can be validly put at this cell, we keep the number there, and try to find a number to fill in for all the other cells, if we can't do so, we try a different number at this cell. <br><br>
 What this means is that there are up to $9^{81}$ possible sudoku boards if all the cells were empty.
 But luckily, this many empty cells usually means there are many solutions, so finding a solution shouldn't take too long.
-But worst case scenario, with 65 empty cells and an unique solution, there are up to $9^{65}$, or about $10^{61}$, the solution may take a very long time to find. <br><br>
+But worst case scenario, where we have 65 empty cells and an unique solution, there are up to $9^{65}$, or about $10^{61}$ possible board permutations, which means the solution may take a very long time to find. <br><br>

 ## Shortcomings
 The main shortcoming of this program is that some invalid sudoku boards may not be visible with the clues given.
-For example (add image here):
+In these cases, my program will continue to try searching for a solution it is never going to find.